aliciapflaumer/got-reads-front-end/README.md

 ## Approach to building GotReads

-I approached building GotReads differently than the Tic-Tac-Toe game.
+I approached building GotReads similiarly to the Tic-Tac-Toe game, with making a chart and lists of what's done and to be done.
 I felt more comfortable with the code and had a clearer focus.
 I first started with a big plan with my sketches which quickly dwindled down to just the bare minimum, I developed a checklist, and a chart depicting the steps to take through the process.

 [Workflow Checklist](https://github.com/aliciapflaumer/gotReads-backend/blob/master/checklist.md)

 ## Issues I encountered

-- In testing my app, I discovered a bug that led to a larger problem on the backend.
-[Read issue for that here](https://git.generalassemb.ly/ga-wdi-boston/full-stack-project/issues/928)
+- In testing my app, I discovered a bug that led to a larger problem on the backend – with the database not existing.
+Solved.

 - I had an issue with deployment.
 I had missed a couple of steps in the heroku setup guide.
 Solved.